Clients, services and outcomes

-Specialist homelessness agencies provide a wide range of services to assist those who are experiencing homelessness or who are at risk of homelessness, ranging from general support and assistance to immediate crisis accommodation.
-Characteristics of all clients assisted by specialist homelessness services (SHS) in 2019–20 are described below, including their need/s for assistance and the services they received.
+Specialist homelessness agencies provide a wide range of services to assist people who are experiencing homelessness or who are at risk of homelessness, ranging from general support and assistance to immediate crisis accommodation.
+Characteristics of all clients assisted by specialist homelessness services (SHS) in 2021–22 are described below, including their need/s for assistance and the services they received.

-It is important to note, the Specialist Homelessness Services Collection (SHSC) data provide a measure of service response.
-Changes in client numbers reflect the agency engagement of people which is not necessarily a change in the underlying level of homelessness in Australia.
+It is important to note, the number of clients supported by Specialist Homelessness Services reflects the agency engagement of people which is not necessarily a reflection of the underlying level of homelessness in Australia.

-The characteristics of clients, the main reasons for seeking assistance, and the services that had been supplied to clients, have remained relatively stable over the 5 years to 2019–20.
-Key changes include:
+The characteristics of clients, the main reasons for seeking assistance, and the services that had been supplied to clients, have remained relatively stable over the 5 years to 2021–22.
+Key insights include:

 Reporting sex in the Specialist Homelessness Services Collection (SHSC)

-The additional category “Other” has been added to the question which records the person’s sex and applies to support periods and unassisted instances starting on or after 1 July 2019.
-Analysis of the updated 2019–20 sex of client data demonstrated some variable data quality and consistency of use among services.
-After detailed technical review of the data, including data quality investigations and consideration of data confidentiality issues, for the 2019–20 Annual Report these clients were combined with the ‘Female’ category for reporting purposes only.
-For further information, please see the Technical Information.
+The additional category ‘Other’ was added to the question which records the person’s sex and applies to support periods and unassisted instances starting on or after 1 July 2019.
+Analysis of the updated 2021–22 sex of client data demonstrated some variable data quality and consistency of use among services.
+Consistent to the approach adopted for the 2020–21 Annual Report, for the 2021–22 Annual Report these clients were combined with the ‘Female’ category for reporting purposes only.
+For further information, please see the Technical Notes.

-In 2019–20, Aboriginal and Torres Strait Islander people continued to be over-represented among SHS clients with more than one-quarter of clients (27% or almost 71,600) who provided information on their Indigenous status identifying as being of Aboriginal and/or Torres Strait Islander origin.
-Nationally, this equated to 798 Indigenous clients per 10,000 Indigenous population compared with a rate of 85 for non-Indigenous clients.
+In 2021–22, Aboriginal and Torres Strait Islander people continued to be over-represented among SHS clients with more than one-quarter of clients (28% or almost 72,900) who provided information on their Indigenous status identifying as being of Aboriginal and/or Torres Strait Islander origin (Supplementary table INDIGENOUS.2).
+Nationally, this equated to 798.7 Indigenous clients per 10,000 Indigenous population compared with 79.0 for non-Indigenous clients.

 For further information please see Indigenous clients.

-The largest number of clients accessed services in Victoria (115,300), followed by New South Wales (70,400) and Queensland (43,100) (Supplementary table CLIENTS.1), noting that clients may have accessed services in more than one state or territory.
+The largest number of clients received services in Victoria (101,700), followed by New South Wales (68,500) and Queensland (41,600) (Supplementary table CLIENTS.1), noting that clients may have accessed services in more than one state or territory through the year.

 Main language spoken at home other than English